../../_images/Scorep_logo.png

 Overview

+The goal of Score-P is to simplify the analysis of high performance computing software and enable developers to find performance problems.
 The Score-P measurement infrastructure is a highly scalable and easy-to-use tool suite for profiling, event tracing, and online analysis of HPC applications.
-Score-P supports analyzing C, C++ and Fortran applications that make use of multi processing (MPI, SHMEM), thread parallelism (OpenMP, PThreads) and accelerators (CUDA, OpenCL, OpenACC) and combinations.
-It works in combination with Periscope, Scalasca, Vampir, and Tau.
+Score-P supports analyzing C, C++ and Fortran applications that make use of multi-processing (MPI, SHMEM), thread parallelism (OpenMP, PThreads) and accelerators (HIP, CUDA, OpenCL, OpenACC, OpenMP-offload) and combinations of these.
+It works in combination with Scalasca, Vampir, TAU and Periscope, generating traces in OTF2 format (Vampir, Scalasca, TAU) and profiles in CUBE4 and TAU formats.

 Usage

-Steps in a typical Score-P workflow to run on Summit User Guide:
+Steps in a typical Score-P workflow to run on an OLCF machine (e.g. Frontier or Andes).
+(More info about OLCF Systems).

 2. Instrument your code with Score-P